 222 N. 17th Street, Suite 901, (215) 854-7019 (English or Spanish)

-Formerly Friends of Farmworkers, this local and Pittsburgh-based nonprofit has a staff of attorneys and paralegals to assist with workplace issues — discrimination, unpaid wages and wage theft, labor trafficking, and other workplace exploitation — and immigration issues, including notario fraud.
-Justice at Work serves immigrant and low-wage workers in PA.
-They’ve existed for upwards of 45 years.
+Formerly Friends of Farmworkers, this nonprofit has a staff of attorneys and paralegals to assist with workplace and wage issues and education for immigrants and low-wage workers.
+Issues Justice at Work helps ameliorate for its clients: discrimination, unpaid wages and wage theft, labor trafficking, other workplace exploitation and immigration issues, including notario fraud (falsely providing legal advice to immigrants).

 What they need: